-Many people in their late teens and early 20s take LSD at psychedelic music festivals, large dance parties and underground raves.
+Many people in their late teens and early 20s take LSD at psychedelic music festivals, dance parties and underground raves.
 Some people who take LSD may combine it with other drugs.
 For example, “candy flipping” is when people take LSD with MDMA (or 3,4-methylenedioxy-methamphetamine).

 LSD’s effects are due to a disruption in the connection between nerves and the brain chemical serotonin, which is involved in the regulation of body temperature, appetite, mood, sleep, behavior, sexual behavior and muscle control.
 The drug also affects an area of the brain associated with the detection of stimuli from all over the body and makes people more sensitive of visual and other sensory stimuli.